-Discover some of the best plants with blue flowers to grow, below.
+Many blue flowering plants appear closer to purple in reality, so we've included plenty of true-blue flowers in our selection.
+Discover some of the best plants with blue flowers to grow, below

-Wildflower meadows wouldn’t be the same without blue cornflowers dotted amongst the other blooms.
+The cornflower, or Centaurea cyanus, produces delicate blue blooms that are particularly attractive to bees, birds and other pollinators.
 Grow in full sun in well-drained soil, and combine with field poppies, corn marigolds, ox-eye daisies and dill.

 Ever reliable forget-me-nots are prolific self-seeders, producing carpets of spring blooms – perfect for combining with tulips and wallflowers.
 For ponds, try the water forget-me-not, Myosotis scorpioides.

 Like borage, Anchusa species have intense blue flowers and bristly foliage.
 They're also popular plants for pollinators and are slug-resistant.
 Grow in full sun in moist, well-drained soil and enjoy the edible flowers.
 Cultivars to grow include 'Loddon Royalist' and 'Dropmore'.